Alcoholism: Alcohol withdrawal

 As with similar substances with a sedative-hypnotic mechanism, such as barbiturates and benzodiazepines, withdrawal from alcohol dependence can be fatal if it is not properly managed.
 Alcohol's primary effect is the increase in stimulation of the GABAA receptor, promoting central nervous system depression.
 With repeated heavy consumption of alcohol, these receptors are desensitized and reduced in number, resulting in tolerance and physical dependence.
 When alcohol consumption is stopped too abruptly, the person's nervous system experiences uncontrolled synapse firing.
-This can result in symptoms that include anxiety, life-threatening seizures, delirium tremens, hallucinations, shakes and possible heart failure.
+This can result in symptoms that include anxiety, upset stomach or nausea, life-threatening seizures, delirium tremens, hallucinations, shakes and possible heart failure.
 Other neurotransmitter systems are also involved, especially dopamine, NMDA and glutamate.

 Severe acute withdrawal symptoms such as delirium tremens and seizures rarely occur after 1-week post cessation of alcohol.
 The acute withdrawal phase can be defined as lasting between one and three weeks.
 In the period of 3–6 weeks following cessation, anxiety, depression, fatigue, and sleep disturbance are common.
 Similar post-acute withdrawal symptoms have also been observed in animal models of alcohol dependence and withdrawal.

 A kindling effect also occurs in people with alcohol use disorders whereby each subsequent withdrawal syndrome is more severe than the previous withdrawal episode; this is due to neuroadaptations which occur as a result of periods of abstinence followed by re-exposure to alcohol.
 Individuals who have had multiple withdrawal episodes are more likely to develop seizures and experience more severe anxiety during withdrawal from alcohol than alcohol-dependent individuals without a history of past alcohol withdrawal episodes.
 The kindling effect leads to persistent functional changes in brain neural circuits as well as to gene expression.
 Kindling also results in the intensification of psychological symptoms of alcohol withdrawal.
 There are decision tools and questionnaires that help guide physicians in evaluating alcohol withdrawal.
 For example, the CIWA-Ar objectifies alcohol withdrawal symptoms in order to guide therapy decisions which allows for an efficient interview while at the same time retaining clinical usefulness, validity, and reliability, ensuring proper care for withdrawal patients, who can be in danger of death.